Let's learn a simple yet effective exercise that will help improve your hand synchronization for fingerstyle guitar (and it's not finger stretching).

 If you are playing fingerstyle guitar, you will be tasked with playing melodies, bass lines and chords in the same song.

-The Spider: A Guitar Hand Synchronization Exercise
+The Spider: An Awesome Hand Synchronization Exercise for Guitarists

 Place the fretting hand on one string in one position.
 You will be plucking and fretting only one string.
 Next, play four notes exactly following this formula: